awsdocs/aws-doc-sdk-examples/javav2/example_code/rekognition/Readme.md

 - **celId** - The ID value of the celebrity.
 You can use the **RecognizeCelebrities** example to get the ID value.
 - **moutainImage** - The path to an image that contains mountains.
 - **collectionName** - A string value that represents the collection name.
+- **ppeImage** - An image that contains a person wearing a mask.
+- **textImage** - An image that contains text.
+- **modImage** - An image that contains images that is used in the partental warning test and used in the **DetectModerationLabels** test.
+- **bucketName** - The name of the bucket in which videos used in these tests are located.
+- **faceVid** - The name of video that contains people (for example, people.mp4).
+- **modVid** - The name of a video that contains images that is used in the partental warning test.
+- **textVid** - The name of a video that contains text.
+- **celVid** - The name of a video that contains celebrities.
+- **topicArn** - An ARN value of a SNS topic.
+- **topicArn** - An ARN value of an IAM role.

+**Note**: You must create an IAM role and a valid SNS topic.
+You need to reference these values in the properties file.
+If you do not set these values, the tests fail.
+For information, see [Configuring Amazon Rekognition Video](https://docs.aws.amazon.com/rekognition/latest/dg/api-video-roles.html).

 ### Command line
 To execute the JUnit tests from the command line, you can use the following command.